RevolvingMadness/MCUltimate/README.md

 # MCUltimate
-MCUltimate is a python libary for creating minecraft datapacks.
+MCUltimate is a python libary for creating minecraft datapacks and resourcepacks.

 ## Tips
 When you are coding, the names of the variables **DO NOT MATTER!!!**